 Our Mission: NBA’s mission is to maximize the potential of individuals with autism and related disorders by providing high-quality, individualized intervention, and to promote awareness of both the autism spectrum and the science of human behavior to the community.

 Diversity Statement: NBA approaches our mission with a bold commitment to inclusion.
-Everyone is welcome here, regardless of race, national origin, gender, gender identity and expression, sexual orientation, age, religion, ability, and experience!
+Everyone is welcome here, regardless of race, national origin, gender, gender identity and expression, sexual orientation, age, religion, ability, and experience.
 We want our employees to bring their authentic selves to work to better NBA.